malev/dotfiles/README.md

 ----

 - Ctrl - A as prefix (as Screen)
-- Map vim hjkl keys
+- Map vim hjkl keys (moving as in vim)
 - Status bar
 - 256 Terminal
 - Mouse support